VILLASframework/documentation/docs/node/nodes/shmem.md

 # Shared memory {#node-type-shmem}

-The @ref node-type-shmem node-type can be used to quickly exchange samples with a process on the same host using a POSIX shared memory object.
+The `shmem` node-type can be used to quickly exchange samples with a process on the same host using a POSIX shared memory object.

 # Prerequisites {#node-type-shmem-prereq}